 Yes, you can now manage your account online via our secure online service called eVanquis.
 Once you have registered for this service, you will be able to view your account balance, access your statements and pay your credit card bill.
+Terms and conditions apply.

-Once you have applied, you can withdraw your application by sending WRITTEN notice of cancellation to: Vanquis Card, Customer Services, P.O.
-Box 399, Chatham ME4 4WQ.
-Once your application is accepted you will have a further short time to cancel the agreement.
-For more details see our response to What if I change my mind?
-Can I cancel my card and how long do I have to do that?
+Once you have applied and before acceptance of your application, you can withdraw it either by sending WRITTEN notice to: Vanquis Card, Customer Services, P.O.
+Box 399, Chatham ME4 4WQ or by telephoning 0330 099 3000.
+Please click here for opening hours and call charge information.
+Once your application is accepted you will have a further short time to withdraw from your credit card agreement.
+For more details see our response to 'What if I change my mind?
+Can I cancel my card and how long do I have to do that?'.